vnecnx/Project-3/README.md

 ---03/20---
 - Began working on GSAP js script
     - Error shows up, saying 'ReferenceError: gsap is not defined at main.js:24:16'
+    - This seems to be making my animation not work at all